armanrasta/armanrasta/README.md

 ### 💡 Projects & Open Source

 * **[Snakers (Open Source)](https://github.com/armanrasta/snakers):** An interactive Python package I published on PyPI to help new developers learn Python fundamentals.
-* **Patent (Pending): Intelligent Drilling System:** An IoT-based system using real-time sensor data for on-site analysis to enhance safety.
+I'd be happy if anyone could do any changes or add something to it.

 ---